Last Updated on August 14, 2023 by Cindy

 Cantwell Cliffs are quite remote, so it does not tend to have the large visitor numbers that the other areas of Hocking Hills State Park receive.
 Even though this is a remote location, it is still well worth the trip out to see it.
 It has long been argued that this area is actually the most stunning area of Hocking Hills State Park.

-What Is Cantwell Cliffs Like?
+About Cantwell Cliffs

 The concretions that you can see on the cliff face happen where the iron oxide and cementing agent have been concentrated.
 In fact, it has been concentrated so much that the sandstone becomes discolored into a lovely red color.

-There are two trails at Cantwell Cliffs, the gorge and the rim routes.
+There are two trails at Cantwell Cliffs: the gorge and the rim routes.

 If you would like to print a map of the trails at Hocking Hills State Park, you can find one here.